Magic that your boss will never let you use with a client.

 mit-scheme and run the REPL with

-scheme, you’ll be greeted with all sorts of hackerisms:
+you'll be greeted with all sorts of hackerisms:

 MIT/GNU Scheme running under GNU/Linux Type `^C' (control-C) followed by `H' to obtain information about interrupts.
 Copyright (C) 2011 Massachusetts Institute of Technology This is free software; see the source for copying conditions.
 There is NO warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 Image saved on Saturday December 3, 2016 at 9:44:07 AM Release 9.1.1 || Microcode 15.3 || Runtime 15.7 || LIAR/x86-64 4.118 Edwin 3.116 1 ]=> (exit) Kill Scheme (y or n)?
 Yes Moriturus te saluto.